arjitgupta1109/Teeka-Kendra/README.md

-# 💉 Teeka-Kendra – Full Stack Vaccination Portal
+# 💉 Vaccination Portal-Full Stack Project

 Teeka-Kendra is a full-stack web application built to streamline the vaccination appointment process.
 It allows users to register, log in, manage child/adult vaccination appointments, and track vaccination status — all in one place with a clean user interface.